LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 \newpage

-The various steps are linked by using the *stage <name>* makro as input parameter of the next function to be executed (see comments in listing \ref{lst:mrpuddp_example_yaml}).
+The various steps are linked by using the *stage <name>* macro as input parameter of the next function to be executed (see comments in listing \ref{lst:mrpuddp_example_yaml}).

-Therefore it is feasable to use the results of one function in several others without them directly following each other.
+Therefore, it is feasible to use the results of one function in several others without them directly following each other.
 The disadvantages of this system are the following:

 * No circular parameter dependencies
 * Complex determination of the execution sequence of the steps

 To determine the order of the pipeline steps, the parser script created converts them into one problem of the graph theories.
 Each step represents a node in the graph and the steps referred to by the input parameter form the edges.
-After several simplification steps, determination of possible start steps and repeated traversal, the final execution sequence can be determined in the form of a call tree in figure \ref{Example_result_of_an_step_execution_tree_from_user_defined_processing_pipeline.png}.
+After several simplification steps, determination of start steps and repeated traversal, the final execution sequence can be determined in the form of a call tree in figure \ref{Example_result_of_an_step_execution_tree_from_user_defined_processing_pipeline.png}.
 The individual steps are then executed along the graph.
 The intermediate results and the final results in figure \ref{Pipeline_output_files_after_running_example_pipeline_on_a_set_of_readings.png} are saved for optional later use.